aperetti/sosh/README.md

-# soch\nDapp for content gnerators
+# soch\nDapp for content generators